Skip to contents

 span

 The temporal window (in seconds) over which the HRF is defined or evaluated.
 This influences the length of the convolution.
-If not provided, it may be inferred from the `hrf` object or default to 40s. **Note:** Unlike some previous versions, the `span` is not automatically adjusted based on `duration`; ensure the provided or inferred `span` is sufficient for your longest event duration.
+If not provided, it may be inferred from the `hrf` object or default to 40s.
+For list HRFs, the maximum span across all HRFs is used. **Note:** Unlike some previous versions, the `span` is not automatically adjusted based on `duration`; ensure the provided or inferred `span` is sufficient for your longest event duration.

 summate

-Logical scalar; if `TRUE` (default), the HRF response amplitude scales with the duration of sustained events (via internal convolution/summation).
-If `FALSE`, the response reflects the peak HRF reached during the event duration.
+Logical scalar; if `TRUE` (default), the HRF response amplitude scales with the duration of sustained events (via weighted integration).
+If `FALSE`, weighted integration is normalized by total block weight so amplitude does not grow with duration.

 Value

 An S3 object of class `Reg` and `list` containing processed event information and the HRF specification.
-The object includes a `filtered_all` attribute indicating whether all events were removed due to zero or `NA` amplitudes.
+The object includes a `filtered_all` attribute indicating whether all events were removed due to zero or `NA` amplitudes, and an `hrf_is_list` attribute indicating whether trial-varying HRFs are used.

 Details